jacksondunstan/UnityNativeScripting/README.md

 2. Copy everything in `Unity/Assets` directory to your Unity project's `Assets` directory
 3. Copy the `Unity/CppSource` directory to your Unity project directory
 4. Edit `NativeScriptTypes.json` and specify what parts of the Unity, .NET, and custom DLL APIs you want access to from C++.
-5. Edit `Unity/CppSource/Game/Game.cpp` to create your game.
+5. Edit `Unity/CppSource/Game/Game.cpp` and `Unity/CppSource/Game/Game.h` to create your game.
 Some example code is provided, but feel free to delete it.
 You can add more C++ source (`.cpp`) and header (`.h`) files here as your game grows.

 # Building the C++ Plugin